Icon

 Bawwaba | بوابة (meaning gateway in Arabic) serves as a portal to the discovery of works created in the past year or specifically for the fair itself, offering visitors a curated reading of current artistic developments across wide geographical scopes.
 The selected curator is Mirjam Varadinis, a writer and Kunsthaus Zürich Curator-at-large with an extensive curatorial career, with many of her projects addressing evolving formats of contemporary curating.
 For its sixth edition, Mirjam asks the question ‘How can we imagine new forms of coexistence, both amongst people and with our planet?’.
 With this, the section will show artists who reflect on their own displacement in our current climate, and imagine new models of living together.

 Art Dubai Digital, the premier section dedicated to digital in an art fair, explores the intersection of new media art and technology to expand our understanding of contemporary culture.
 The fourth edition will be curated by Gonzalo Herrero Delicado, London-based curator currently working for Serpentine galleries and as Associate Lecturer at Central Saint Martins and the Royal College of Art.
-For 2025, the section will adopt a cross-disciplinary approach to examine how artists and creative practitioners are using artificial intelligence, virtual and augmented reality, and other technological advances to interrogate some of the key environmental, social and political challenges of our time.
+Art Dubai Digital 2025 invites visitors to explore how artists and creatives are using digital technologies to address these challenges and shape the future.
+While technology may help meet future needs, what questions are artists asking of it today?
+This edition shifts the focus back to art and the critical questions it raises about our present, offering a curated experience that explores how digital culture and media art reflect the challenges society and the planet are facing today, and the role digital technology might play in addressing them.

 ABOUT THE CURATORS